gullwing-io/bookworms/docs/ADVANCED-USAGE.md

 ## Merge

-`merge` works the same as `get` with the same options but it allows you to create bookmarks from multiple local or remote `YAML`.
+`merge` works in a similar way to `get` with the same options but it allows you to create bookmarks from multiple local or remote `YAML`.

 ```BASH
 $ npx bookworms merge ./my-bookmarks.yaml ./my-company-bookmarks.yaml https://raw.githubusercontent.com/thearegee/bookworms/main/demo/config/bookmarks.yaml